How much does an app cost?

 Being aware of in-app purchases

-The online app stores indicate when an app has in-app purchases.
+The official app stores indicate when an app has in-app purchases.
 If you install the app and decide to make an in-app purchase, you will need to enter a password.

 Additional purchases, however, can be made for up to 30 minutes without having to re-enter the password – enough time for you to make several purchases without realising it.